Temples of The Church of Jesus Christ of Latter-day Saints

 Anchorage Alaska Temple

-54th dedicated temple in operation; open during renovation; tower roof installed; sheathing and exterior cladding underway
+54th dedicated temple in operation; open during renovation; exterior cladding underway